hkmshb/jobscrapper/README.md

   > See the [docker notes for postgres](https://hub.docker.com/_/postgres), under the Initialization
   > scripts section for more details about this.

-- creates a mapped volume or the **webapp** container; the `webapp` folder on the host system within the project root directory is mapped (linked) to `/app/webapp` folder within the container.
+- creates a mapped volume for the **webapp** container; the `webapp` folder on the host system within the project root directory is mapped (linked) to `/app/webapp` folder within the container.
 This allows local changes made to files within the `webapp` folder on the host to reflect automatically inside the container.
-This is ideal for local development and eliminates the need to constantly rebuild the **webapp** image in order for changed files to be bundled into the image and available within containers created from the image on subsequent runs of `docker-compose up`.
+This is ideal for local development and eliminates the need to constantly rebuild the **webapp** image in order for changed files to be included in the image and available within containers created from the image on subsequent runs of `docker-compose up`.

-Access the Django application running within `webapp` container at http://localhost:8888/ from your browser.
+Access the Django application running within the `webapp` container at <http://localhost:8888/> from your browser.

-## How-To
+## How-To Guides

 How-to instructions can be found within the `docs/how-to` folder.

 - [Docker related instructions](docs/how-to/docker.md)
 - [Django related instructions](docs/how-to/django.md)

-## Setup Brief Overview
+## Setup Overview

 ### Directory Contents